 Vast underground labyrinths and lakes create a subterranean dreamworld

-- Ikura Cave's dark, slippery and cool labyrinth of caverns
+- Ikura Cave's dark, slippery labyrinth of caverns

 - Unique rock formations and features

 - The subterranean lake at nearby Makido Cave

 Ikura Cave is easily accessible by train and bus from Okayama Station.